use-cardano/use-cardano/README.md

 ## Reverse Proxy

-When running the project locally, the examples site will be served on `http://localhost:4200`.
+When running the project locally, the examples site will be automatically served on `http://localhost:4200`.

 Some wallet providers (gerowallet) will not inject itself in the CIP-0030 web bridge if the page is not served over https.
-To get around this, the site is also served over a reverse proxy using [localtunnel](https://www.npmjs.com/package/localtunnel).
+To get around this, the site is automatically also served over a reverse proxy using [localtunnel](https://www.npmjs.com/package/localtunnel).
 The proxied site will launch automatically in your default browser, and you will be informed that it's being proxied and prompted to continue.

 ## Example app